Cyber Resilience Act (CRA) - no time to wait

 00:12:21: What happens in the future?

-00:12:38: I mean, in the past, there was always the thinking I've now developed my, my machine.
+00:12:38: I mean, in the past, there was always the thinking I've now developed my machine.

 00:12:43: I have shipped it to the customer and it's securely stashed away somewhere in some factory.